 Traveler's diarrhea is loose, watery stools.
 People can get traveler's diarrhea when they visit places where the water is not clean or the food is not handled safely.
 This can include third-world or developing countries in Latin America, Africa, the Middle East, and Asia.

-This article discusses what you should eat or drink if you have traveler's diarrhea.
+This article tells you what you should eat or drink if you have traveler's diarrhea.

 Bacteria and other substances in the water and food can cause traveler's diarrhea.
-People living in these areas often don't get sick because their bodies are used to the bacteria.
+People who live these areas don't often get sick because their bodies are used to the bacteria.

 You can lower your risk for getting traveler's diarrhea by avoiding water, ice, and food that may be contaminated.
 The goal of the traveler's diarrhea diet is to make your symptoms better and prevent you from getting dehydrated.